Barath3012/KGConstructionForFarmersUsingDL/README.md

 ## 🧪 Example Use Case

-Input a paragraph such as:
+Input a paragraph or a text file such as:

 > "Wheat requires well-drained loamy soil and moderate rainfall.
 In Punjab, India, farmers prefer the PBW-343 variety for its resistance to rust."